-A boy’s journey with his father through the Canadian wilderness becomes a frequently mesmerizing if exceedingly strange coming-of-age odyssey in “Disappearances."
+A boy’s journey with his father through the Canadian wilderness becomes a frequently mesmerizing if exceedingly strange coming-of-age odyssey in “Disappearances.”
+Third film in Jay Craven’s trilogy drawn from the work of novelist Howard Frank Mosher is a stirringly acted frontier tale, infused with bewildering magical-realist touches that may prove trying to viewers less attuned to its visual pleasures.
 Pic’s mobility looks limited beyond fest exposure, placing it on roughly the same commercial footing as the writer-director’s previous efforts.